andipchauhan/Blog_Project_Django/README.md

  ```
  - remove + static() from urls.py
 24. Reupload updated codebase zip
+25. Django server will now not serve the static files as it is ineffiecient and this would instead be done by nginx

 <!-- Static files can also be served by a whole other server - AWS S3 for example -->